MTV Europe Music Awards: 2005–2009

 2007: Foo Fighters opened the show and front man Dave Grohl hosted the backstage area, interviewing celebrities live on air.
 Other performances on the night came from Amy Winehouse, Foo Fighters, Babyshambles, My Chemical Romance, Avril Lavigne, and Mika. will.i.am paired up with Nicole Scherzinger from the Pussycat Dolls to perform their duet "Baby Love".
 Pete Doherty surprised his critics by being on great form for the whole show in preparation for his performance with Babyshambles.
+The show was closed by Tokio Hotel, who were booed but given a standing ovation after their performance in the rain.
 The show received a total of 78 million votes, the most in Europe Music Awards history.

 2008: Rick Astley was named Best Act Ever after an online campaign to orchestrate votes.
 Britney Spears was the big winner of the night winning Best Album and Best Act.
 She did not attend the show but recorded a couple videos thanking her fans.
 Paul McCartney was awarded with the Ultimate Legend given by Bono.
 After picking up his honour, Sir Paul settled for thanking friends, family and bandmates Ringo Starr, George Harrison and John Lennon.
 "Many years ago, four little boys were born here in Liverpool and we went on to do quite well," he added.
 "So thanks, as I say, to all my family, to all of you for coming along, everyone in Liverpool, everyone in Britain, everyone in America – for voting in Mr Obama.
 I love you!"

 The show contained numerous references to Barack Obama, most notably when Kanye West and Estelle finished their song "American Boy" with the US President-elect's face projected onto a giant screen behind them.
 Jared Leto, Shannon Leto and Tomo Miličević from Thirty Seconds to Mars wore Obama T-shirts, and Jared Leto also asked the crowd to stand in honour of the Democratic senator.
 Amid cheers, he said: "Liverpool, lets hear it for Barack Obama."
 Host Katy Perry remarked, "Maybe Europe will love us again now."